jerseycheese/BootHillGM/Docs/GameDesignDocument.md

 # BootHillGM Game Design Document

+Note: For the most up-to-date list of features currently in development, please refer to the User Stories document.
+This Game Design Document serves as a comprehensive overview of the game's vision, mechanics, and design principles.

 ## 1. Game Overview
 BootHillGM is an AI-driven, text-based RPG set in the American Old West, based on the Boot Hill tabletop RPG system.
 Players engage in a solo adventure guided by an AI Game Master, experiencing the gritty and dangerous life of the frontier through a web-based interface built with Next.js.